MicrosoftDocs/azure-docs/articles/virtual-network/nat-gateway/tutorial-hub-spoke-route-nat.md

 ## Create hub virtual network

 The hub virtual network is the central network of the solution.
 The hub network contains the NVA appliance and a public and private subnet.
 The NAT gateway is assigned to the public subnet during the creation of the virtual network.
-An Azure Bastion host is configured as part of the example below.
+An Azure Bastion host is configured as part of the following example.
 The bastion host is used to securely connect to the NVA virtual machine and the test virtual machines deployed in the spokes later in the article.

 1. In the search box at the top of the portal, enter **Virtual network**.
 Select **Virtual networks** in the search results.